 Whilst there is a whole host of incredible knowledge on the internet the locals normally know best.
 If there are more sustainable travel options, protected areas or wildlife to be careful of the locals are the best people to ask.
 This is not just a great sustainable travel tip it will also help you learn about the local culture!

 Something which seems obvious to some but a surprise to others.
 If you’re snorkelling or diving then don’t touch the corals!
 Our marine ecosystems are being damaged at such an alarming rate and all the human interference is not helping.
 Corals are living habitats and standing on, moving or touching any of it can be very harmful.

 Did you know that feeding bread to ducks is actually harmful?
 Unless there are signs that clearly state you can touch or feed animals then it should be avoided.
 Feeding wild animals can make them dependent on human food, which may be harmful to them, and can also encourage animals to grow too comfortable with humans.
-Animals are in the wild for a reason and they can be dangerous to us as much as we can be dangerous to them.
+We should all opt for animal-friendly travel and remember: animals are in the wild for a reason, they can be as dangerous to us as we can to them!

 If you have a gushing cut on your arm or you’ve broken a bone then a hospital is probably the place you need to be.
 For smaller injuries or illnesses why not try some of the local medicines?
 For things like colds, upset stomachs and travel sickness most countries have local medicines and remedies.
 These are generally locally grown and sourced so you’ll skip out the international shipping and probably some plastic packaging too.

 30. Go vegan